Thom Tillis: Environment

+Tillis as a member of the Senate Committee on Agriculture, Nutrition and Forestry in 2014.

 In 2007, Tillis voted in favor of a measure to give North Carolina a renewable portfolio standard; in 2020, the state was second in solar energy production.
 During his first speech on the Senate floor, in 2015, Tillis called for opening up the United States' Atlantic coast for offshore drilling.
 He opposed the Clean Power Plan and supported Trump's rollback of it.
 In 2017, he called on Trump to withdraw the United States from the Paris Agreement.

 In 2014, Tillis denied that climate change was occurring.
 In 2015, he voted against an amendment acknowledging its existence and the contribution of human activity.
 In 2018, Tillis said he believed climate change is happening and that humans may contribute to it, but remained unclear about whether he agrees with the scientific consensus on climate change that it is human-caused.
 In his 2020 Senate campaign, Inside Climate News described Tillis as trying to "remake himself as a moderate proponent of market-based climate solutions" despite a "record as a fossil fuel advocate closely aligned with Trump".

 In November 2017, Tillis opposed Trump's nomination of Michael Dourson for an EPA role.
 In 2019, Tillis was one of 20 senators to sign a letter asking the EPA to regulate the amount of per- and polyfluoroalkyl substances in drinking water, after reports that they would not.

 Tillis holds a 9% lifetime score from the League of Conservation Voters.